4est-is-Forrest/square-iron/content/docs/about/work-experience.md

 +++
-excerpt = ""
-layout = "docs"
-title = "Work Experience"
-weight = 3
+excerpt = "Details on technologies and skills I've encountered and practiced." layout = "docs" title = "Skills and Experience" weight = 3

 +++